kubernetes-sigs/azurefile-csi-driver/docs/csi-debug.md

 ```

 <details><summary>
-Get client-side logs on Linux node if there is still mount error
+Get client-side logs on Linux node if there is mount error
 </summary>

 ```console